yellowmessenger/documentation/docs/platform_concepts/studio/natural-language-understanding/intents.md

 Yellow.ai has data collected from over 100+ bots.
 This data is used to curate the suggested utterance section.
 In this section, you can see phrases similar to the first utterance you added.

-At a time you may be able to view only 7 suggested utterances.
-However, the refresh button will allow you to access a fresh batch of utterances every time you click on it.
+The refresh button will allow you to access a fresh batch of utterances every time you click on it.
 You may add a few utterances by clicking the **'+'** sign next to them or add all of them by selecting the check box next to 'Suggested utterances'.

 ![](https://i.imgur.com/YQ9p7HK.png)